demisto/content-docs/docs/contributing/conventions.md

 ![Build Status Green](../doc_imgs/contributing/doc_status_green.png)

-If you have an error on a test, clickon the details link to open the CircleCI Build page:
+If you have an error on a test, click on the details link to open the CircleCI Build page:

 ![Build Status Red](../doc_imgs/contributing/doc_status_red.png)